You can quickly navigate to the project settings from the project icon menu: click the More.. button and choose Settings from the drop-down list.

 Description: a short summary of the project for your contributors.

-Public signup: when enabled, lets you share a link for new contributors to join this project.
+Public signup: when enabled, this lets you share a link so that new contributors can join the project.
 Users invited using the link are accounted for by your team plan, so make sure the total number of contributors does not exceed the number of your team plan seats.

 The link leads to the landing page of the current project.
-Upon opening it, the users will able to choose any language team they would like to join, or select all languages to work with.
+Upon opening it, the users will be able to choose any language team they would like to join, or to select all with which languages to work.

 Belongs to team: move the project to any team.
 You must be the team’s admin in order to do this.
 Doing so will automatically add all the current project users to the target team.

 Glossary options: you can keep the glossary private for a specific project, or share it with other users.
-Also, you can use a glossary from a different project if it already has been shared in another project of the same team.
+Also, you can use a glossary from a different project if it already has been shared in another project belonging to the same team.
 Learn more about glossary.

 Setting up TM

 Project administrators can select an exact translation memory to be used in a particular project.
-In case the project requires more than one TM they can adjust TM priority by dragging boxes in the necessary order.
+If the project requires more than one TM they can adjust TM priority by dragging boxes into the necessary order.
 Also, team admins have to select which translation memory will be updated with new translations from the project.

 Reviewing: enable reviewer access for project contributors.

-Translation upvoting: allow users to vote for translation versions.
-The top voted translation is applied until the review.
-Note: this option is available starting from the Essential plan.
+Translation upvoting: allows users to vote for translation versions.
+The top voted translation is applied until the review takes place.
+Note: this option is available from the Essential plan and above.

 Auto toggle Unverified: when someone changes the the base language value, all translations are automatically marked as not verified.